dheurtev/pve-apidoc-converter/README.md

 # pve-apidoc-converter

+> [!WARNING]
+> This piece of software is unmaintained and considered deprecated.
+It will be taken down on Jan 1, 2026.

 Download the PVE API documentation (apidoc.js) from Proxmox and transform it so that the file can be imported in node.js